 Experiments and Results

-In the mid 1960’s, Montague Ullman, MD, began a number of experiments at Maimonides Medical Center in Brooklyn, New York to test the hypothesis that people could be primed to dream about randomly selected material.
+In the mid 1960s, Montague Ullman, MD, began a number of experiments at Maimonides Medical Center in Brooklyn, New York, to test the hypothesis that people could be primed to dream about randomly selected material.
 In other words, they could choose what they wanted to dream about before going to sleep, and this could include anything, from artwork to movies to photographs and more.
-Shortly after these experiments began, Ullman was joined by Stanley Krippner (quoted above), who has a very impressive background in the scientific study of dreams, psychology, and parapsychology.
+Shortly after these experiments began, Ullman was joined by Stanley Krippner (quoted above), a scientist with an impressive background in psychology, parapsychology, and dreams.

 The experiments they conducted lasted a span of more than 10 years, and “yielded statistically significant results.”

 During the experiments, there was usually a “telepathic sender” and a “telepathic receiver.”
 They met in the laboratory for a short period of time before being placed in completely separate rooms just prior to sleep.
 The telepathic sender had an envelope waiting for them in the room in which they’d sleep.
 It would contain something like a picture or a drawing.
 The receivers were then purposely awakened shortly after Rapid Eye Movement sleep (REM) began so the researchers could take a dream report.